ethering/basespace-help/_docs/articles/descriptive/introduction-to-basemount.md

  - **move-to-trash**: Delete current entity (Warning: current directory will become invalid)
    *Available in: project, run, sample, appresult and appsession entities*

- - **move-files-only-to-trash**: Delete files from Data directory, preserves metadata
+ - **move-to-trash-preserve-metadata**: Delete only the Data directory from the run, preserving the entity and the other files
    *Available in: run entities*

  - **restore-from-trash**: Restore entity to main account - Warning: current directory disappears